Population of Binary Black Holes Inferred from One Hundred and Fifty Gravitational Wave Signals: Conclusion

 In this article, we have reported the population properties of binary black holes following the fourth LVK gravitational-wave catalog, which roughly doubles the number of observed events.
 One-dimensional distributions of mass, mass ratio, and spin, along with their correlations and the redshift evolution of the merger rate, have been presented.
 While most features remain tentative and require more observations to establish robust confidence, the three peaks in the chirp mass distribution are notable.
 These peaks are not mirrored at comparable confidence in the primary or secondary mass distributions, reflecting a unique correlation between the component masses.
 Their locations, spaced roughly by a factor of two, can be simply explained in the context of hierarchical mergers.

 While the overall paucity of high spins challenges a naive hierarchical picture, the component masses combine to produce a markedly pronounced structure in the chirp-mass distribution.
 The chirp mass, being the most precisely measured mass parameter, does not directly map onto formation physics; conversely, spin inferences are less precise and influenced by modelling, priors, and selection effects, potentially underrepresenting a high-spin population.
-Notably, the subset of high-spin binaries exhibits component masses that align with the peaks in the chirp mass distribution, offering direct evidence in support of hierarchical scenarios.
+Notably, the subset of high-spin binaries exhibits component masses that align with the peaks of the chirp mass distribution, providing direct evidence for hierarchical scenarios.

-Taken together, these observations raise the question of whether hierarchical mergers may dominate the shaping of the binary black hole mass distribution rather than representing only a minor contribution.
+Taken together, these observations raise the question of whether hierarchical mergers may dominate the shaping of the binary black hole mass distribution, rather than merely making a minor contribution.
 Even if spins remain difficult to measure, the mass distribution alone carries signatures of hierarchical processes.
+The aspects detailed here indicate that hierarchical mergers help shape the binary black hole mass distribution, even at lower masses.
+Until recently, their contribution at lower masses was not considered important, thus marking a potential shift in our understanding of the formation scenario of binary black holes.
 With the remaining fourth observation run expected to roughly double the current catalog, these signatures can be tested more rigorously, offering an opportunity to refine our understanding of binary black hole formation channels.